edubart/nelua-lang/docs/pages/overview.md

 ## A note for Lua users

-Most of Nelua's syntax and semantics are similar to Lua, thus, if you know Lua, you probably know Nelua as well.
-However, Nelua has many additions, such as code with type notations, to make code more efficient and to allow metaprogramming.
+Most of Nelua's syntax and semantics are similar to Lua, so if you know Lua, you probably know Nelua.
+However, Nelua has many additions, such as type notations, to make code more efficient and to allow metaprogramming.
-This overview will try to focus on those features.
+This overview will try to focus on those additions.

-There is no interpreter or VM, all of the code is converted directly into native machine code, so expect better efficiency than Lua.
-However, this means that Nelua **cannot load code generated at runtime**, the user is encouraged to generate code at compile-time using the preprocessor.
+There is no interpreter or VM, all of the code is converted directly into native machine code.
+This means you can expect better efficiency than Lua.
+However, this also means that Nelua **cannot load code generated at runtime**.
+The user is encouraged to generate code at compile-time using the preprocessor.

 Although copying Lua syntax and semantics with minor changes is a goal of Nelua, not all Lua features are implemented yet.
-Most of the dynamic parts such as tables and handling dynamic types at runtime are not implemented yet, so at the moment, using records instead of tables and type notations in function definitions are recommended.
+Most of the dynamic parts, such as tables and handling dynamic types at runtime, are not implemented yet.
+So at the moment, using records instead of tables and using type notations in function definitions are recommended.
 Visit [this](/diffs/) page for the full list of available features.
 {: .callout.callout-warning}

 ## A note for C users

-Nelua tries to expose most of C's features without overhead, so expect to get near C performance when coding in the C style; that is, using type notations, manual memory management, pointers and records (structs).
+Nelua tries to expose most of C's features without overhead, so expect to get near-C performance when coding in the C style; that is, using type notations, manual memory management, pointers, and records (structs).

 The semantics are not exactly the same as C semantics, but they are close.
-There are slight differences to minimize undefined behaviors (like initializing to zero by default) and others to maintain consistency with Lua semantics (like integer division rounding towards negative infinity).
+There are slight differences (like initializing to zero by default) to minimize undefined behaviors and other differences to maintain consistency with Lua semantics (like integer division rounding towards negative infinity).
 However, there are ways to use C semantics when needed.

-The preprocessor is much more powerful than C's preprocessor, because it is actually the compiler running in Lua, so you can interact with the compiler during parsing.
-The preprocessor should be used for making generic code, code specialization, and avoiding code duplication.
+The preprocessor is much more powerful than C's preprocessor because it is part of the compiler which runs in Lua.
+This means you can interact with the compiler during parsing.
+The preprocessor should be used for code specialization, making generic code, and avoiding code duplication.

 Nelua compiles everything into a single readable C file.
-If you know C, it is recommended that you read the generated C code to learn more about what exactly the compiler outputs.
+If you know C, it is recommended that you read the generated C code to learn more about exactly how the compiler works and what code it outputs.

 ## Hello world